 a.
-Progress on Initiative: Due to the financial impacts of the pandemic and uncertainties regarding the potential for additional impacts, FGCU has been taking a judicious and very conservative approach in its stewardship of Universities of Distinction funds.
-Expenditures have been restricted primarily to the use of non-recurring funds during the first three quarters so as not to make long-term commitments until we see a clear way forward.
-We anticipate increasing spending in Quarter 4 as the full impacts of the pandemic on University funding are more clear.
-However, challenges surrounding the pandemic (i.e., delays in hiring, restrictions in travel, reduction in team size for laboratory and field work) remain.
+Progress on Initiative: Due to the financial impacts of the pandemic and uncertainties regarding the potential for additional impacts, FGCU took a judicious and very conservative approach in its stewardship of Universities of Distinction funds during 2020-2021.
+Expenditures were restricted primarily to the use of non-recurring funds during 2020-2021 so as not to make long-term commitments.
+As anticipated, spending in Q4 increased substantially as the full impacts of the pandemic on University funding became more clear.
+However, challenges surrounding the pandemic (i.e., delays in hiring, restrictions in travel, reduction in team size for laboratory and field work) created additional challenges, especially with respect to hiring.

-Building research capacity. - As of March 31, 2021, \$283,181 in capital expenditures have been used to acquire additional instrumentation and equipment in support of faculty and student research at The Water School.
-Primary purchases for Q1-Q3 include a boat to support research in coastal waters (\$51,555); a LISST-HAB to measure/map cell size and concentration in harmful algal blooms (\$53,145); a sonde for measuring water quality (\$23,880); a quantitative PCR for measuring gene expression (\$18,000); a solar-powered environmental data logger (\$7,403); an Imaging FlowCytobot (\$135,300) for identifying and quantifying phytoplankton (including harmful algal bloom species); and a high performance desktop computing system (\$5,800).
+Building research capacity. - In 2020-2021, \$340,364 was expended to acquire additional instrumentation and equipment in support of faculty and student research at The Water School.
+Primary purchases for the year included a boat to support research in coastal waters (\$51,555); a LISST-HAB to measure/map cell size and concentration in harmful algal blooms (\$53,145); a sonde for measuring water quality (\$23,880); a quantitative PCR for measuring gene expression (\$18,000); a solar-powered environmental data logger (\$7,403); an Imaging FlowCytobot (\$135,300) for identifying and guantifying phytoplankton (including harmful algal bloom species); and a high performance desktop computing system (\$5,800).
+In Q4, an additional \$975,721 in capital equipment and \$83,759 in general expenses were encumbered, including a Liquid Chromatography -Tandem Mass Spectrometer (\$407,015), Gas Chromatography - Tandem Mass Spectrometer (\$151,046), HORIBA Water Treatment Plant Analyzer (\$73,615), Portable Photosynthesis and Fluorescence System (\$69,791), Aerodynamic Particle Sizer Spectrometer (\$65,451), Chlorophyll Fluorometer Microscopy PAM (\$45,655), air compressor for filling dive tanks (\$34,870), and a truck with towing capability (\$33,408).